wwerkk/Catch-A-Waveform/README.md

 This version has the following features:
 - new training run modes (`resume`, `transfer`)
 - new generating run mode (`infinite`)
-- new audio sampling method `--scale_crop` to fit the maximum audio into memory at each scale
+- new audio sampling method `--scale_crop` to fit the maximum audio into memory at each scale (fixed frames)
 - build models with skip connections in the 1D dialated convolution stacks
-- new hyperparams for complex music using more scales from 160Hz to 40kHz
+- new hyperparams for complex music using more scales from 250Hz to 44.1kHz
 - option to condition from any audio `--condition_file` when generating
+- option to condition from any frequency scale with `--condition_fs` when generating
 - experimental `lite` training with precision reduced optimizers to consume less memory

 ## Generate audio from a single audio input